GET: Unlocking the Multi-modal Potential of CLIP for Generalized Category Discovery: Related Works

-Recently, generalized category discovery (GCD)~\cite{vaze2022generalized} extends NCD to a more realistic scenario, where unlabelled data comes from both known and unknown classes.
+\myPara{Generalized Category Discovery (GCD).} Recently, GCD~\cite{vaze2022generalized} extends NCD to a more realistic scenario, where unlabelled data comes from both known and unknown classes.
 GCD~\cite{vaze2022generalized} employs a pre-trained vision transformer~\cite{dosovitskiy2021an} to provide initial visual representations, fine-tuning the backbone through supervised and self-supervised contrastive learning on the labeled and the entire data.
-Once the model learns discriminative representations, semi-supervised k-means is used for classification by constraining the correct clustering of labeled samples.
-As an emerging and realistic topic, GCD gradually gaining attention.
+Once the model learns discriminative representations, semi-supervised k-means are used for classification by constraining the correct clustering of labeled samples.
+As an emerging and realistic topic, GCD is gradually gaining attention.
 PromptCAL~\cite{zhang2023promptcal} propose a two-stage framework to tackle the class collision issue caused by false negatives while enhancing the adaptability of the model on downstream datasets.
+SimGCD~\cite{wen2023parametric} introduces a parametric classification approach, addressing the computational overhead of GCD clustering while achieving remarkable improvements.
+Specifically, SimGCD adds a classifier on top of GCD and jointly learns self-distillation and supervised training strategies. $\mu$GCD~\cite{mugcd} examines the taxonomy bias in previous methods by introducing the Clevr4 dataset and employs the mean-teacher technique and a more efficient training strategy thus achieving remarkable performance improvements.
 CLIP-GCD~\cite{ouldnoughi2023clip} mines text descriptions from a large text corpus to use the text encoder and simply concatenates visual and text features for classification.
 In contrast, our method focuses on the dataset itself, without introducing additional corpus.
-SimGCD~\cite{wen2023parametric} introduces a parametric classification approach, addressing the computational overhead of GCD clustering while achieving remarkable improvements.
-Specifically, SimGCD adds a classifier on top of GCD and jointly learns self-distillation and supervised training strategies.
-In this paper, we try to tackle GCD in a parametric~\cite{wen2023parametric} way.
-Unlike previous works~\cite{vaze2022generalized,wen2023parametric,zhang2023promptcal,pu2023dynamic,zhao2023learning} that solely relies on visual information, we employ CLIP to introduce multi-modal information into the task, and outperforms current uni-visual-modality GCD methods by a large margin.
+Most recently, TextGCD~\cite{zheng2024textual} collects many text tags from multiple benchmarks and leverages LLMs to enhance these tags, constructing a visual lexicon.
+It then generates textual descriptions for each sample based on the similarity between the visual lexicon and visual feature.
+Different from these methods, our GET employs CLIP to introduce multi-modal information into the task without relying on any additional databases or large models.